 A support group may include the student, a parent of the student, teacher/s or others nominated as having responsibility for the student, and any aides of the student.
 If appropriate, the support group should seek the advice of specialist consultants.
 The principal must ensure that advice from the support group is considered and implemented if it is judged to be consistent with VCE or VCAL policy.

 Choosing a program of studies

 The school, through the support group, should provide advice to the student to help them choose a program of studies.
 Such advice should encourage the choice of interesting and challenging studies, taking into consideration the nature of the student’s hardship and maximising their opportunity to learn.
 If a disabled student is intent upon undertaking a study in which, given the student’s particular disability, it will be problematic for the student to demonstrate the unit outcomes, the restraints and difficulties of proceeding with the study need to be made clear to the student.
 The expected time for completion of the program should be taken into consideration.
 If it is anticipated that a student will need deadline extensions to complete work, students may be advised to enrol in fewer units in a given year.

-In developing the study program, schools should consider the role of technology in terms of how it could be used to enhance the learning process.
+In developing the study program, schools should consider the role of assistive technology in terms of how it could be used to enhance the learning process.
 For some students the use of technology is a requirement to effectively access education.
-Every effort should be made to ensure that facilities and technology are available to help students achieve the objectives or learning outcomes of a unit.
+Every effort should be made to ensure that assistive technology is available to help students achieve the objectives or learning outcomes of a unit.

-While the use of technology in learning strategies is encouraged, the use of new and emerging technologies should first be discussed with the VCAA, to avoid using technology that is not appropriate or suitable for use in a VCE external assessment as part of Special Examination Arrangements; if this is the case, the use of the technology for School-based Assessment may need to be reconsidered.
-The technology used for School-based Assessments should be consistent with what the student will be allowed to use in a VCE external assessment.
+While the use of assistive technology in learning strategies is encouraged, the use of new and emerging technologies should first be discussed with the VCAA, to avoid using a technology that is not appropriate or suitable for use in a VCE external assessment as part of Special Examination Arrangements.
+Technology used for School-based Assessments should be consistent with what the student will be allowed to use in a VCE external assessment.